rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 bytes nor alter their meaning.
 If there is uncertainty, create a new format version and retain an explicit reader for the old version only when supporting existing deployed artifacts is a release requirement.

+M6 is a documented support narrowing: v3 script opcodes are rejected instead of being assigned new meaning.
+Script-free v3 bytes and execution remain unchanged.
+This exception does not make reserved opcodes available for reuse.

 `compiler.GenerateBytecode` returns an error that callers must check.
 Label resolution is an internal compiler step, so unresolved control-flow labels